RokZabukovec/EnableServices/README.md

 1. Clone the repository containing the project
    `git clone https://github.com/RokZabukovec/EnableServices.git`

-2. Change to the directory that contains the sample code:
+2. Go to the directory:

    `cd EnableServices`